 Albums: Cantus Buranus, Ante Casu Peccati, Seikilos, Tempi Antiquii, Mille Anni Passi Sunt, + more

-Guillaume de Machaut was a medieval French poet and composer.
-He is one of the earliest composers on whom significant biographical information is available.
-According to Daniel Leech-Wilkinson, Machaut was "the last great poet who was also a composer".
+Guillaume de Machaut (French: [gijom də maʃo]; sometimes spelled Machault; c.
+1300 – April 1377) was a medieval French poet and composer.
+He is regarded by many musicologists as the greatest and most important composer of the 14th century.
+Machaut is one of the earliest composers on whom substantial biographical information is available, and Daniel Leech-Wilkinson called him "the last great poet who was also a composer".
 Well into the 15th century, Machaut's poetry was greatly admired and imitated by other poets, including Geoffrey Chaucer.
 Machaut composed in a wide range of styles and forms.
 He is a part of the musical movement known as the ars nova.
-Machaut helped develop the motet and secular song forms.
-Machaut wrote the Messe de Nostre Dame, the earliest known complete setting of the Ordinary of the Mass attributable to a single composer. ...more on Wikipedia
+Machaut helped develop the motet and ...more on Wikipedia

 Genres (Music): Medieval music